Cactaceae

 Trichocereus tulhuayacensis KK337 (B13)

 Candelabra stems to 10′.
 Stems to 4″ diameter, dark green epidermis, new growth blushed blue.
 5-7 radial spines, the downward facing ones up to 1.5″ long.
 1 central spine to 2.5″.
 New spines yellow to red-brown in color.
-Growing on rocky cliffs, western slopes above the north end of the modern town of Chavin, 10,600′, Ancash Dept., Peru, not far from the famous ruins of Chavin de Huantar with its amazing subterranean labrynth and 3000 year old stone images of Trichocereus.
-This plant looks intermediate to T. santaensis (pachanoi) and T. cuzcoensis.
+Growing on rocky cliffs, western slopes above the north end of the modern town of Chavin, 10,600′, Ancash Dept., Peru.
+Looks intermediate to T. santaensis (pachanoid) and T. cuzcoensis.
+This is the plant that grows around the 3000 year old ruins of the temple of Chavin de Huantar, and is likely what is represented in the oldest known human artwork depicting a succulent plant in the entheogenic rock carvings present there.
 Z9a

 Trichocereus Hybrids